CCI-MOC/kumo-leasing/instructions.md

     * This command should return `success` within 5-10 seconds.
 This will **delete** your image.

+For more information about BMI, checkout the [BMI repo](github.com/cci-moc/ims)

 ## How to SSH

+This section can be skipped if you already know how to ssh like a pro.

-This is intented for linux users.
+This is intented to simplify ssh for linux users.
 Windows user can use putty to ssh.

 * Create a `config` file in your `.ssh` directory, and edit & paste the following: